 Which artist chose graffiti for creative expression?

 It’s a question that pops up whenever you see a freshly sprayed wall or a museum exhibit titled Street Art.
 You’ve probably Googled it, stared at a mural, and wondered, “Who made this?”
 The answer isn’t a single name; it’s a whole movement of artists who turned the city’s concrete into a canvas.
-And that’s exactly what we’re diving into today.
+And that’s exactly what we’re diving into today Surprisingly effective..

 What Is Graffiti Art?

 Graffiti isn’t just random splashes of paint on a subway car.
-Because of that, think of it as a living diary written in aerosol and spray cans, where the walls become the pages.
-Plus, the medium is as diverse as the artists: from 3‑D installations to mirror mosaics, from stencil work to hyper‑realistic portraits.
-The common thread?
-Still, it’s a language, a political statement, a way to own a space that’s otherwise owned by corporations or governments.
-A desire to speak loudly where the mainstream often stays silent Easy to understand, harder to ignore..
+In practice, it’s a language, a political statement, a way to own a space that’s otherwise owned by corporations or governments.
+Consider this: think of it as a living diary written in aerosol and spray cans, where the walls become the pages.
+Still, the medium is as diverse as the artists: from 3‑D installations to mirror mosaics, from stencil work to hyper‑realistic portraits.
+So the common thread?
+A desire to speak loudly where the mainstream often stays silent.

 The Roots of the Movement